Professional Bodies and Coaching Registers

 The International Coach Federation is the professional association for personal and business coaches worldwide.
 Formed back in 1995 the Federation now has over 16,000 members and is dedicated to advancing the coaching profession by setting high professional standards, providing certification and building a network of credentialed coaches.

-- International Institute of Coaching and Mentoring (IIC&M)
+- International Authority for Professional Coaching and Mentoring (IAPC&M)

-The IIC&M (originally the ECI) is an internationally focused organisation run by professional coaches whose aim it is to build, maintain and raise awareness of the coaching practice.
+The IAPC&M is an internationally focused organisation run by professional coaches whose aim it is to build, maintain and raise awareness of the coaching practice.

 - UK Council for Psychotherapy (UKCP)